 When you see "Reader-supported"on a story it means your donations helped us cover a story we would have otherwise missed.
 Become an investor in rebuilding local news for New Mexico by giving a monthly or one-time donation now.

-The epitome of Albuquerque: Law enforcement edition
+The epitome of Albuquerque: travel edition

 The epitome of Albuquerque will be a recurring City Desk ABQ feature every Friday where we highlight interesting data about our city and surrounding areas.
-Find last week’s here.